 The cimetière du Père Lachaise requires several hours of your time to properly explore its grounds.
 As you search for the final resting place of our favorite author like Oscar Wilde or Colette, singers like Edith Piaf or Jim Morrison, public figures like Président Felix Faure, you will get yourself lost and found again several times over.

-So hop over on the metro and enter the most famous Paris cemetery for an afternoon of exploration of the time past.
+So hop over on the metro and enter the most famous Paris cemetery for an afternoon of exploration of the time past, and wander by many of these Père Lachaise famous graves.

 Père Lachaise Cemetery Travel Tips